The Clear Edge

 • Weekly group coaching structure (implementation support)

-She didn’t build the complete vision.
-She didn’t create the fancy platform.
-She didn’t develop the comprehensive course.
-She built exactly what those 10 buyers said they needed: templates + coaching + implementation timeline.
+She skipped the complete vision, the fancy platform, and the comprehensive course and built exactly what those 10 buyers said they needed: templates, coaching, and an implementation timeline.

 Weeks 5–10: First Cohort Delivery and Iteration